 Give each student an attendance and verse chart.
-Each student may write his name on his chart.
+Have the students write their names on their charts.
 Give each student sticker 1 to put in place for attendance.
 Next week, give your students an opportunity to earn a bumblebee sticker by quoting this week's memory verse.